-Finding cheap student accommodation in London like most cities seems daunting; young professionals, especially students need to be thoughtful of location, property type and proximity to work or University.
-Choosing the right property type, flat, shared house or halls can be hard but don't worry, London is a city pocketed with sub-cultures that burst with multiculturalism.
+Finding cheap student accommodation in London like most cities seems daunting; you need to be thoughtful of location, property type and proximity to your University.
+Choosing the right property type, flat, shared house or halls can be hard but don't worry, London has a home for you somewhere.

-From eating a famous Brick Lane curry, to a rock night out in Camden, to a market day in Portobello Road, there is a borough and property waiting for everyone.
+From Brick Lane to Camden to Portobello Road, there is a borough and a property waiting for everyone.
 An accommodation that fulfills your requirements is easy to find.
 Here are some tips on finding the most suitable one.

 Student housing in London, compiles of shared houses, flats, and halls.
 Student flats in London can be for those who enjoy a co-living lifestyle.
 These shared flats in London come with their perks; meeting, living and sharing with new students or young professionals.

 Flat /House – This is the most straightforward option for students or workers but it has some downsides.
 To find an affordable, private apartment in London within close proximity to a central University can prove to be hard.
 Often Londoners curve this problem by moving in with close friends and therefore splitting costs.